-(2) Per an Interlocal Agreement, at September 30, 2010 Palm Beach County owns 34.29% of the capacity at the East Central Regional Wastewater Facilities (ECR) operated by the City of West Palm Beach.
+(1) Per an Interlocal Agreement, at September 30, 2010 Palm Beach County owns 34.29% of the capacity at the East Central Regional Wastewater Facilities (ECR) operated by the City of West Palm Beach.

-(3) On May 1, 2013, the Department absorbed the Glades Utility Authority (GUA).
+&lt;sup>(2) On May 1, 2013, the Department absorbed the Glades Utility Authority (GUA).
 The amount treated includes GUA data.